Finding the Best Places to Retire Since 2006!

-The annual Sheridan Rodeo, one of the country's largest, brings tourists and far-away neighbors to town for a parade, pancake breakfasts, shootout re-enactments, riding events and more.
-The Wild West Wine Fest is a yearly event to raise money to purchase the 225 flower baskets that hang from Main Street's historic street lamps.
+The annual Sheridan WYO Rodeo, one of the country's largest, brings tourists and far-away neighbors to town for a parade, pancake breakfasts, shootout re-enactments, riding events and more.
+The Wild West Wine Fest is a yearly event to raise money to purchase the hundreds of flower baskets that hang from Main Street's historic street lamps.
 The Christmas Stroll features trolley rides, live entertainers, a lighting contest and fireworks.

 The rugged Big Horn Mountains, just five miles away and often topped with snow even in summer, are always open for camping, hiking, fishing, skiing, snow shoeing and wildlife viewing.
 Stunning Yellowstone National Park is just four hours away, as are South Dakota's Black Hills.

 Sheridan has a Walmart, a Shipton's and some other box stores, but most shopping is specialized and much of it caters to tourists.
 Many locals drive 90 minutes to Billings, Montana for more selection.